-You got an Excel table and want to sum up all numbers in a column – but only, if one or more criteria are fulfilled.
+You have an Excel table and want to sum up all numbers in a column – but only, if one or more criteria are fulfilled.
 This is exactly, what the SUMIFS formula does: The formula adds up all numbers, when one or more than one criteria is fulfilled.
 The formula only exists since Excel 2007 and is especially useful, as it can regard several search criteria.

 The SUMIFS formula is very versatile and can be used in many cases.